 This might sound pretty serious, but the key is in prevention and injuries are extremely rare, so most importantly have fun!
 Being engaged makes learning easy and mountaineering will give you adventures of a lifetime.

-- Make sure everyone else on the trip is aware of your plans by leaving a note of your route on the group chat, including your expected return time and a later emergency cut-off.
+- Make sure everyone else on the trip is aware of your plans by leaving a physical note of your route and on the group chat, including your expected return time and a later emergency cut-off.